Afghan Institute of Learning

 - On Nov.
 13, 2013, Sakena won the $1 million Opus Prize.

-- Its private hospital in Herat received government approval and opened as a hospital last year, after several months as a health clinic.
+- Its private hospital in Herat received government approval and opened as a hospital in 2013, after several months as a health clinic.
 Currently, the hospital can treat 200 patients a day and averages about 2,000 patients per month.

 - AIL’s teacher-training curriculum, which includes interactive learning and critical thinking skills, has created a new basis for a society that values human rights, personal responsibility and leadership.
 AIL has trained 21,364 teachers, reaching nearly 3,470,000 students.

 - Having impacted the lives of more than 9 million Afghans through education, teacher training, and workshops on human rights, women’s rights, peace, and leadership, AIL has helped Afghans to move to the next level of self-reliance.
 Ninety-five percent of the participants in leadership workshops have demonstrated leadership in their communities, something unheard of in the past.

 - More than 85% of Afghan women are illiterate.
 If an Afghan girl goes to school, chances are she will not go past the 6th grade.
 AIL works to change this.